MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 FEC = u.atoms.select_atoms("byres type 19")
 ```

-Now that we are set up, it is quite simple to instantiate and run a solution!
-Solution, like all MDA analysis classes, subclasses the AnalysisBase class and requires `Solution.run()` to initiate the analysis.
+Once we have the universe, solute, and solvents defined, it is quite simple to instantiate and run a solution!
+Solution, like all MDA analysis classes, subclasses the [AnalysisBase] class and requires `Solution.run()` call to initiate the analysis.

 ```python
 # instantiate solution